top of page

 • LinkedIn

 William Tell had its World Premiere at the 2024 Toronto International Film Festival.
-It is currently seeking US distribution.
+Samuel Goldwyn Films will release it in theaters in 2025.

 William Tell, not the historical figure, but the character within writer/director Nick Hamm’s newest film, is a protagonist we’ve seen several times before.
 He’s a veteran who’s been scarred by battle, with PTSD flashbacks of his younger and more violent days ravaging him each time he lays eyes on a weapon.
 But he’s made peace with his past, settling in the serene Swiss mountains and tending to his farm and livestock with his wife and son.
 However, trouble comes knocking one day in the form of the Austrian tax collectors, servants of the ruthless Hapsburg king.
 One thing leads to another, and Tell is forced to choose to pick up arms again to fight against tyranny, or leave that part of his life good and buried.